 Short-term or long-term grantmaking, when combined with impact investing, however, can bring about the fundamental change required to secure the health of our planet.
 The result: environmental and social impact meets potential positive financial return.
 This hybrid approach incentivizes the ecosystem of changemakers working on climate solutions by supporting and scaling diverse, effective strategies that balance risk and reward, both financial and social.

 100% of EFM’s funds are invested with the intention of creating tangible, and enduring social and environmental impact alongside robust financial returns.
 We do not believe that impact outcomes necessarily require sacrificing financial returns, in fact, our experience suggests that the two are inextricably linked and are mutually reinforcing.

 There are special vehicles that allow for this hybrid approach.
-Donor Advised Funds (DAFs) at Tides are used for thematically investing in environmental assets as well as for grantmaking to those working on the front lines of the climate crisis.
+Donor Advised Funds (DAFs) at Tides Foundation are used for thematically investing in environmental assets as well as for grantmaking to those working on the front lines of the climate crisis.
 From a financial standpoint there is a clear case to be made for impact investments across various asset classes.
 For example, Tides’ Balanced Fund, a blended strategy, has thrived through multiple recessions and corrections since 1987.
 Even during the current muted interest rate period, community investor CNote has CDFI-based strategies producing returns between 2.5%-4%.
 Tides’ Balanced Fund is committed to environmental shareholder advocacy as one of its issue areas, whereas CNote can lend to communities most affected by climate change as well as entrepreneurs working towards climate solutions.
 These are just two examples that show it’s not always necessary to sacrifice financial return for impact.